cicily19/fishgame2/README.md

 Key Sections of the README:
 Game Description: A concise explanation of the game mechanics and objectives.

 Installation: Clear instructions for setting up and running the game.

 Game Controls: A list of controls for interacting with the game.

 Game Features: Highlights the unique features and functionalities of the game.
-License: Specifies the open-source license for the project.

 Feel free to adjust the details as per your preferences or any additional features you may add!

-vbnet
-Copy code

 This version retains the structure you requested and organizes the necessary details clearly.
 Let me know if you want further adjustments!